Tamschi/Abstraction-Haven-Backup/ckgxtoxo8057pwrs174dqhcsi.md

 }
 ```

-The function has a generic parameter, so to declare the matching pointer type we can either use a concrete lifetime and thread that through the container hierarchy a bit or, more conveniently and accurately, we can use a "[higher-ranked](https://doc.rust-lang.org/stable/reference/trait-bounds.html#higher-ranked-trait-bounds) [type alias](https://doc.rust-lang.org/stable/reference/items/type-aliases.html)" (two links):
+The function has a generic parameter, so to declare the matching pointer type we can either use a concrete lifetime and thread that through the container hierarchy a bit or, more conveniently and accurately, we can use a [type alias](https://doc.rust-lang.org/stable/reference/items/type-aliases.html) to a polymorphic function pointer type:

 ```rust
 pub type NumberWindowCallback =